henrybennett94/Blog-It/README.md

   - Log in to herokuapp.com
   - From the Heroku dashboard, navigate to "New", and from the dropdown select "Create new app"
   - Choose a unique app name and select region, create app ("blog-it-app")
-  - In the Heroku my-shopping-app go to the Settings tab, reveal Config Vars and set the necessary keys and        values
+  - In the Heroku blog-it-app go to the Settings tab, reveal Config Vars and set the necessary keys and        values
   - Go to the Deploy tab, go to "Deployment Method" section and select Github
   - Search for and then select the relevant Github repository (https://github.com/henrybennett94/Blog-It), to connect it with the Heroku app
   - Navigate to the "Manual deploy" section, ensure the main branch is selected for deployment, and then select "Deploy"